PatrickSowinski/DRL2020_Tennis/README.md

 ## Getting started

-1. Unpack the Reacher_multi.app file.
+1. Unpack the Tennis.app.zip file.

-2. Open the Continuous_Control_train.ipynb notebook.
+2. Open the Tennis_train.ipynb notebook.

 3. Run the cells in the notebook to start the unity environment and initialize the DDPG agent.
 You can train the agent, or you can skip to the end of the notebook to see a trained agent.